Earn 100,000 bonus points and a free night each year with the Marriott Boundless credit card | CNN Underscored

 Disadvantages of the Marriott Boundless credit card

 If you’re looking for reasons not to love the Marriott Boundless card, you don’t have to look too hard.
-The most noticeable disappointment is the fact that this card only gives the card holder Silver Elite status, which is the same tier of status you get automatically when you sign up for the no-annual-fee Marriott Bonvoy Bold credit card.
+The most noticeable disappointment is the fact that this card only gives the card holder Silver elite status, which is the same tier of status you get automatically when you sign up for the no-annual-fee Marriott Bonvoy Bold credit card.

 Also, keep in mind that Marriott Bonvoy points just aren’t as valuable as some other hotel programs, and definitely not when you compare to flexible point programs.
 For example, according to frequent flyer website The Points Guy, Marriott Bonvoy points are worth 0.8 cents apiece.
 Compare that to World of Hyatt points, which are worth 1.7 cents each according to The Points Guy, or the 2 cents per point valuation for the site’s Chase Ultimate Rewards program.